 In this article we’ll take a look at the basic ways to fix Error 1722: The RPC server is unavailable when performing replication between Active Directory domain controllers.
-You can face an error 1722 The RPC server is unavailable both in the domain controller logs and when you try to start or check the replication status using the repadmin utility.
+You can face the error both in the domain controller logs and when trying to start or check the replication status using the repadmin utility.

 For example, you decided to check the current status of Active Directory domain controllers with the command:

 Let’s consider the typical reasons for such an error:

-- Domain controller is in offline state (or broken);
+- The domain controller is in the offline state (or broken);

 - Changes have been made to the network or new firewall rules have been added to block the AD replication traffic;

 - Incorrect DNS configuration on domain controllers, or invalid DNS records;